-A tenant who receives relocation assistance for a maximum rent increase, must within 45 days of the date of receipt of the assistance, either: (1) provide you with written notice of termination of the rental agreement and vacate the unit (no minimum or maximum length of termination period); or (2) repay the relocation assistance and remain in the unit, subject to the increased rent.
+A tenant who receives relocation assistance for a maximum rent increase, must within 45 days of the date of receipt of the assistance, either: (1) provide you with written notice of termination of the rental agreement and vacate the unit; or (2) repay the relocation assistance and remain in the unit, subject to the increased rent.
 If you don't intend to raise rent to the maximum, you don't have to provide the information on relocation assistance.
 To avoid that payment, stay below the rent cap.